-LACS 24.5 Latsploitation
+LACS 24.5 Latinx-ploitation

 Latinx audiences have long been an interest and target of the Hollywood studios.
 Applying theories of racialized spectatorship and performance and film genre and authorship, we will interrogate this historically troubled relationship and grapple with its consequences for Latinx representation and inclusion in American cinema.
+Dist: ART, NW.